pkro/Java-Masterclass/readme.md

 ### Constructor

 - method with only access modifier (always public), *no return type* and method name = class name
+  - can actually be set to private to make it impossible to instantiate the class, example: Math
 - to overload a constructor with a constructor that assigns default values, call the constructor that accepts values with "**this**":

       // all parameters